 As mentioned above, when we visited Peaceful Bay, it was several years ago now, and accommodation was fairly limited.
 We stayed in the Peaceful Bay Caravan Park, which was 3 star back then.
 The showers were a bit dirty, but it did what we needed and was cheap too.
 We also took our dog down, as the caravan park allowed dogs as long as they were tied up.

-Accommodation today has expanded a little, but as for what is available right now I am not sure.
-I would recommend the Caravan Park however, as long as you are not looking for luxury accommodation.
+If you are looking for Peaceful Bay Camping, I would recommend the Caravan Park however, as long as you are not looking for luxury accommodation.
 They also have a sink to clean your fish and fireplaces where you can cook your food too.
 There are a few cabins and decked out caravans that you can rent as well, if you need to.
 There are plenty of camp sites, lots of grass and they are friendly owners.

 The Treetop Walk